dhowe/spectre/README.md

 # SPECTRE
-You Will Worship at the Altar of Dataism
+Worship at the Altar of Dataism